benjaminb/citeline/README.md

 # Citeline

-The goal of this research project is to provide a tool to researchers to help resolve relevant citations when writing research papers.
-We are currently building a model that takes a sentence (plus additional context, possibly) as input, and returns the citations needed for that sentence.

-Primarily the model consists of a vector database implemented in PostgreSQL with the `pgvector` extension, plus a framework for using additional metrics besides vector distance to rerank / fuse ranks.
+## Project Overview

+Citeline is a research tool designed to help researchers automatically find and resolve relevant citations when writing academic papers.
+The system analyzes input sentences (and their context) to recommend appropriate citations from a large corpus of research papers.

+The project focuses on astrophysics research, using approximately 50,000 research papers from the Astrophysics Data System (ADS) and 3,000 review papers as our dataset.
+Our approach leverages:

+- Vector embeddings to capture semantic relationships between text
+- PostgreSQL with the `pgvector` extension for efficient similarity search
+- Advanced reranking and rank fusion techniques beyond basic vector distance
+- LLM-based citation extraction for improved accuracy
+- Custom text segmentation to optimize document chunking

+## How It Works

+1. We extract sentences and their citations from review papers as our ground truth
+2. Research papers are chunked into semantically meaningful segments
+3. These chunks are embedded into vector space
+4. When a user inputs a sentence needing citations, we:
+   - Embed the input sentence
+   - Find the most semantically similar chunks using vector similarity
+   - Apply additional metrics to refine the results
+   - Return the most relevant citations

 ## Preprocessing